willothy/flatten.nvim/README.md

   - [x] Open in vsplit, split, tab, current window, or alternate window
 - [x] Pipe from terminal into a new Neovim buffer ([demo](https://user-images.githubusercontent.com/38540736/225779817-ed7efea8-9108-4f28-983f-1a889d32826f.mp4))
 - [x] Setting to force blocking from the commandline, regardless of filetype
+- [X] Command passthrough from guest to host

 ## Plans and Ideas